-Given the challenging macroeconomic environment experienced throughout most of fiscal 2021 that has created supply chain disruption and more specifically, resulted in challenging conditions for sourcing adequate amounts of certain commodity and component parts inventory and, in certain cases, the inability of our suppliers to meet our commodity and component parts demand requirements, our working capital strategy for fiscal 2021 shifted to place primary emphasis on increasing our commodity and component parts inventories in an attempt to hold requisite inventory levels to meet our production requirements, avoid manufacturing delays, and meet the strong demand for our products, as well as attempting to ensure service parts availability for our customers.
+Given the challenging macroeconomic environment that has created supply chain disruption and more specifically, resulted in challenging conditions for sourcing adequate amounts of certain commodities and components, our working capital strategy continues to place primary emphasis on procuring key commodities and components when available in an attempt to maintain requisite inventory levels to meet our anticipated production requirements, avoid manufacturing delays, and meet the anticipated continued strong demand for our products, as well as attempting to ensure service parts availability for our customers.
 The following table highlights several key measures of our working capital performance (dollars in millions):

-Fiscal Years Ended October 31 2021 2020
+Fiscal Years Ended October 31 2022 2021

-Average receivables, net \$ 315.3 \$ 296.5
+Average receivables, net \$ 351.7 \$ 315.3

-Average inventories, net \$ 678.0 \$ 705.1
+Average inventories, net \$ 914.4 \$ 678.0

-Average accounts payable \$ 407.1 \$ 319.5
+Average accounts payable \$ 494.6 \$ 407.1

-Average days outstanding for receivables 29.1 32.0
+Average days outstanding for receivables 28.4 29.1

-Average inventory turnover (times per fiscal year) 3.9 3.1
+Average inventory turnover (times per fiscal year) 3.3 3.9

-As of the end of fiscal 2021, our average net working capital was 14.8 percent compared to 20.2 percent as of the end of fiscal 2020.
+As of the end of fiscal 2022, our average net working capital was 17.1 percent compared to 14.8 percent as of the end of fiscal 2021.
 We calculate our average net working capital as average net accounts receivable plus average net inventory, less average accounts payable as a percentage of net sales for a twelve month period.

-The following factors impacted our average net working capital during fiscal 2021 as compared to fiscal 2020:
+The following factors impacted our average net working capital during fiscal 2022 as compared to fiscal 2021:

-- Average net receivables increased by 6.3 percent, primarily due to higher sales to channels not financed through our Red Iron joint venture or other third-party floor plan financing arrangements.
-Our average days outstanding for receivables decreased to 29.1 days in fiscal 2021 compared to 32.0 days in fiscal 2020. - Average net inventories decreased by 3.8 percent, mainly due to lower finished goods inventories in certain of our Professional segment businesses as a result of strong demand for our products that exceeded product availability.
-This decrease was partially offset by higher raw materials and work in process inventories in our Residential segment and certain of our Professional segment businesses due to supply chain challenges that prevented the conversion of raw materials and work in process inventories into finished goods. - Average accounts payable increased by 27.4 percent, mainly due to largely normalized corporate spending activity throughout fiscal 2021 as compared to the lower corporate spending activity in fiscal 2020 as a result of COVID-19.
+- Average net receivables increased by 11.5 percent, primarily due to higher sales to channels not financed through our Red Iron joint venture or other third-party floor plan financing arrangements in addition to receivables from the acquisition of Intimidator.
+Our average days outstanding for receivables decreased to 28.4 days in fiscal 2022 compared to 29.1 days in fiscal 2021. - Average net inventories increased by 34.9 percent, mainly due to increased raw material costs resulting from inflation, higher work in process inventories driven by constrained component supply which limited finished product assembly, and incremental inventory from the acquisition of Intimidator. - Average accounts payable increased by 21.5 percent, mainly due to incremental accounts payable as a result of our acquisition of Intimidator, in addition to normalized corporate spending activity in fiscal 2022.